knath2000/gentedekhorasan/memory-bank/activeContext.md

 -   **Focus:** Consolidating and documenting:
     1. The architectural shift to an API-driven model for Arabic Quranic text (Vercel Serverless Functions + Neon PostgreSQL DB).
     2. The comprehensive audio playback stability achieved through recent refactoring (mono-instance player, event-driven UI sync, precision fixes).
+    3.  **Fixing module syntax errors in Vercel API functions** that are preventing metadata loading and causing the surah page to fail.
 -   **State:**
     -   **Memory Bank:** Core documents are being updated to version 0.9.3 to reflect both architectural and audio system changes.
     -   **Application Core:**